ST4RGUARD/instarice/README.md

 instarice will check mac or linux

+instarice will determine package manager
+  - if none existing will install

-instarice will first remove existing .zshrc, nvim, and ghostty configs
+instarice will first remove existing ~/.zshrc, ~/.vimrc, ~/.vim/, ~/.config/nvim/, and ~/.config/ghostty/config

 instarice will next download these from this repo

 instarice will ask to install all languages - all supported lang in lang.yml in this repo

 if yes - instarice will begin setup of devenv for mac or linux system installing ghostty terminal, language envs and neovim
+ - this will include neceassary gems, modules, etc

 if no - instarice will begin asking 1 by 1 which language to install